OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

   </details>

-* Price Information and Oligopolistic Competition with Seller Cost Uncertainty and Advertising - New version coming soon <br>
+* Price Information and Duopolistic Competition with Seller Cost Uncertainty and Advertising - New version coming soon <br>
 [Marcelo Gallardo](https://marcelogallardob.github.io/),  [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez) and [Jorge Chávez](https://www.pucp.edu.pe/profesor/jorge-chavez-fuentes). <br>
   <details>
     <summary>
         Abstract |
-        <a href="" role="button" target="_blank"> Working paper </a> |
+        <a href="https://MarceloGallardoB.github.io/files/papers/" role="button" target="_blank"> Working paper </a> |
-    </summary> We build on Martinelli and Xiao (2024) by introducing a new model for oligopolistic competition that incorporates seller cost uncertainty and advertising.
-Unlike Martinelli and Xiao (2024), our model explicitly includes advertising.
-This addition leads to a more complex expression for expected demand, yet more flexible as it accounts for the impact of advertising expenditures by each firm.
-We present two scenarios: one where advertising is exogenous and the optimization focuses solely on pricing, and another where advertising is treated as an endogenous decision variable.
-For the exogenous case with J = 2, we derive analytical results, while for the remaining cases, we conduct a numerical analysis.
+    </summary> We build on \cite{martinelli2024} by introducing a new model of duopolistic competition that incorporates seller cost uncertainty and advertising.
+Unlike \cite{martinelli2024}, our model explicitly includes advertising as a decision variable, leading to a more intricate yet realistic formulation of expected demand.
+This extension captures the impact of advertising expenditures by each firm, adding a crucial strategic dimension to the analysis.
+Although our model is formulated for an arbitrary positive integer number of firms, most of our analysis focuses on the case of two firms, placing it within the framework of a duopoly.
+This choice is driven by the algebraic complexity introduced by advertising, which significantly complicates the transition to a more general setting.
+We examine two scenarios: one where advertising is exogenous, limiting the optimization to pricing decisions, and another where advertising is treated as an endogenous strategic variable.
+For the exogenous case with \( J = 2 \), we derive analytical results, while for the more general cases, we rely on numerical analysis to explore the equilibrium outcomes.
   </details>